 History: The Project Lyttelton team began the event in 2005 as something for the 3000 passengers on board a cruise ship moored in the port for the Lions Rugby Tour.
 But after seeing the spirit from the community in response to being part of the festival, they decided it was something that needed to stay.
 So each year the organisation collaborates with the council, libraries, and local businesses, working together to ensure there’s always something on for everyone.
 And this year is no exception.

-Getting there: Take bus 28 or 35, carpool or use the free shuttle bus from the gondola (from 5:30pm).
+Take bus 28 or 35, carpool or use the free shuttle bus from the gondola (from 5:30pm).
 Parking is strictly limited.
 If you’re coming from Diamond Harbour the Ferry will be running it’s usual service all night.
 For the schedule click here

 Tip: Bring your own reusable cup or buy one of ours at the festival tonight.
 If you’re a true foodie don’t miss the Mid-Winter Chirstmas Market tomorrow from 10am – 1pm!